TheDecentralizedVeteran/thedecentralizedveteran.github.io/README.md

 ## About This Repository

-This repository is dedicated to [brief description of the project].
-Our mission is to [state the mission or purpose of the project].
+This repository is dedicated to helping non-tech related people like myself contribute to decentralization because that's how we get better as a society and move forward.
+Our mission is to empower everyone to participate in building a decentralized future.

 Through this project, we aim to:

 - **Promote Privacy:** Implement solutions that protect user data and communication from unauthorized access.
 - **Enhance Security:** Develop tools and protocols that fortify defenses against cyber threats.